ServiceNow/azimuth/docs/docs/getting-started/b-basics.md

 details all available fields.

 Different configuration examples are provided in the repo under `config/examples`, leveraging pretrained models from [HuggingFace](https://huggingface.co).
-In the next step, [:material-link: C. Run on Your Use Case](c-run.md), is detailed how to adapt an existing config to create your own.
+The next step, [:material-link: C. Run on Your Use Case](c-run.md), will detail how to adapt an existing config to create your own.

 ## Clearing the Cache